 And after our late evening dinner at the Italian restaurant, we had three sleeping children to content with and one of the waiters obligingly helped us carry them all back to our room – a big thanks to those staff for making our experience there.

 Despite the village like look, a lot of the resort lacked the relaxed ambience we felt at sister hotel Mövenpick Resort & Spa Tala Bay (you can catch our full review of the Red Sea resort here).
 Particularly at breakfast, you got the feel the whole place was very much full of conference goers, overnight trippers from Amman and tour bus groups who’ve simply come to ‘tick off’ the Dead Sea.
 That said we were only there a night ourselves for the same purpose, but I would definitely choose Tala Bay over the Dead Sea if you’re looking for a more resorty holiday.

 Other Dead Sea visitor information

-The Dead Sea resort is based 60 kms from Amman, making it a popular spot to visit for those with limited time in Jordan to see the highlights.
+The Dead Sea resort area is based 60 kms from Amman, making it a popular spot to visit for those with limited time in Jordan to see the highlights.
 It is also a popular conference spot for Middle East delegations.
 Do check ahead of booking as immediately prior to our visit the whole Dead Sea region was closed for security reasons due to a Middle East leaders summit.